The City of Houston and Houston First are planning to close Polk Street to expand the GRB Convention Center.

 Isn't TxDOT planning to close Polk street anyway with the IH69/IH45 freeway project?

-TxDOT has repeatedly said that they are not proposed to close Polk.
+TxDOT has repeatedly said that they are not proposing to close Polk.
 They have design challenges to accommodate a direct bridge, but they are planning to mitigate that with convenient U-Turns on the future frontage roads.
 P4P thinks they can do even better, and we are continuing to work with them to reevaluate a bridge option.
 If the section of Polk is closed for the expansion of the GRB, a Polk bridge will never be possible.

 Isn't the City proposing to convert Leeland to 2-way operations, and won't that be good enough?